-9610.
-Unless this part specifically provides a proceeding to obtain court authorization or requires court authorization, the powers and duties set forth in this part may be exercised by the personal representative without court authorization, instruction, approval, or confirmation.
-Nothing in this section precludes the personal representative from seeking court authorization, instructions, approval, or confirmation pursuant to Section 9611.
+Unless this part specifically provides a proceeding to obtain court authorization or requires court authorization, the powers and duties set forth in this part may be exercised by the personal representative without court authorization, instruction, approval, or this section precludes confirmation.
+Nothing in the personal representative from seeking court authorization, instructions, approval, or confirmation pursuant to Section 9611.

 Comment.
 Section 9610 is new and is comparable to subdivision (a) of Section 2450 (guardianship-conservatorship law).
 The section is consistent with prior law under which personal representatives could perform many acts without prior court approval.
 See In re Estate of Fulmer, 203 Cal.
 693, 697-98, 265 P. 920 (1928); Estate of Palm, 68 Cal.
 App.
 2d 204, 212, 156 P.2d 62 (1945); Davis, Instructions, in 1 California Decedent Estate Administration §§ 19.1, 19.4, at 750, 752 (Cal.
 Cont.
 Ed.
 Bar 1971).

+In a case where Section 9610 authorizes the personal representative to act without court authorization and the personal representative decides to take the action without obtaining court authorization, the personal representative must use ordinary care and diligence in taking the action.
+See Section 9600.
 As to the effect of court authorization or approval, see Section 9612.
 As to when the personal representative is to exercise a power and when the personal representative is not to exercise a power, see Section 9600(b).

-COMPARABLE PROVISION Guardianship-conservatorship § 2450(a)
+Guardianship-conservatorship § 2450(a)